sftcd/openssl/esnistuff/echo.md

 used to get the pre-draft-06 behaviour, so earlier versions still work as before.

-A basic test on localhost works fine with not API changes needed.
+A basic test on localhost works fine with no API changes so far.

 ## Obvious TBDs

+These are obvious things to do, but I've not done 'em yet:-)

 - Think about how to use HPKE properly.
 - Consider compression for when same value in inner/outer.